kaicoin-io/kaicoin-full-node/README.md

-KaiCoin
+Kaicoin
 ==========

-[KaiCoin](http://kaicoin.io/) is an open source platform for private blockchains, which offers a rich set of features including extensive configurability, rapid deployment, permissions management, native assets and data streams.
+[Kaicoin](http://kaicoin.io/) is an open source platform for private blockchains, which offers a rich set of features including extensive configurability, rapid deployment, permissions management, native assets and data streams.
 Although it is designed to enable private blockchains, KaiCoin provides maximal compatibility with the bitcoin ecosystem, including the peer-to-peer protocol, transaction/block formats and [Bitcoin Core](https://bitcoin.org/en/bitcoin-core/) APIs/runtime parameters.

-KaiCoin is licensed under the GPLv3 open source license.
-We also offer commercial licenses for those wishing to integrate KaiCoin into a proprietary software solution.
+Kaicoin is licensed under the GPLv3 open source license.
+We also offer commercial licenses for those wishing to integrate Kaicoin into a proprietary software solution.

     Copyright (c) 2014-2017 Coin Sciences Ltd
     License: GNU General Public License version 3, see COPYING